Birmingham Science Park Aston: iCentrumTM

 The first phase of the development zone will be the delivery of the £8 million iCentrumTM building.
 It will encompass 3,874 sq m (41,700 sq ft) of open work space promoting mobile working, a new Serendip incubator offering, self-contained offices, tech demonstration and event facilities and a café.
 The building is being developed speculatively and will be available for occupation in March 2016.

-In addition to flexible office space, a wider membership offering will be provided at iCentrumTM, promoting a cross-sector innovation exchange to generate new products and services across Greater Birmingham’s enterprise community.